mikkelbu/reading-list/README.md

 # Books that I've read

 The last couple of years and which I can remember.
 The years might also be wrong :).

+## 2025
+* "Agency" by William Gibson
+* "The Murderbot Diaries - Artificial Condition" by Martha Wells

 ## 2024
 * "We Have No Idea - A Guide to the Unknown Universe" by Jorge Cham and Daniel Whiteson